 The Morris K. Udall Scholarship and Excellence in National Environmental Policy Foundation was founded in 1992 to honor Congressman Udall and his legacy of public service.
 Congressman Udall had a lasting impact on our nation's environment, public lands, and natural resources, and he also championed the rights of Native Americans and Alaska natives and strengthened their ability for tribal self-governance.
-Therefore, the foundation each year awards 55 scholarships to students who are pursuing careers related to environmental public policy or to Native American or Alaska Native students who are pursuing careers related to health care or tribal public policy.
+Therefore, the foundation each year awards 50 scholarships to students who are pursuing careers related to environmental public policy or to Native American or Alaska Native students who are pursuing careers related to health care or tribal public policy.

 Typical majors or areas of studies in which Udall Scholars are involved include environmental engineering, the natural sciences, natural resource management, the social sciences, and Native American public policy.
-It is anticipated that successful candidates' plans of study will include course work in ethics and public policy.
+It is anticipated that successful candidates' plans of study will include coursework in ethics and public policy.
 In addition, successful candidates should be able to demonstrate university or community service experience in the area of the candidates' career fields.

-The applicant must write an essay of no more than 600 words discussing a significant public speech, legislative act, or public policy statement by Congressman Udall and its impact on the applicant's field of interest.
+The applicant must write an essay of no more than 800 words discussing a significant public speech, legislative act, or public policy statement by Congressman Udall and its impact on the applicant's field of interest.
 The application also includes three letters of recommendation and official transcripts from all colleges and universities the nominee has attended.

 Students who are interested in applying for an Udall Scholarship should fill out an Initial Interest Form (available online or in the Fellowships Office) and begin working on their applications early in the fall semester of their sophomore or junior year.
 As the University of Puget Sound is limited to endorsing three nominees in each of the Udall Scholarship's two categories, applicants are expected to work closely with the Graduate and Undergraduate Fellowships Office.